-ALTHOUGH A SELF-DEFROCKED SACREANT, Prosatio Silban retained a sensitivity to the more spiritual aspects of his daily routine — but since his was the life of a traveling cook in a buopoth-drawn galleywagon, “routine” was only partially applicable.
+Although now a former Sacreant, Prosatio Silban retained a sensitivity to the more spiritual aspects of his daily routine – but since his was the life of a mercenary cook in a buopoth-drawn galleywagon, the word “routine” was not always applicable.

 He was the Cook For Any Price, and he never turned away a customer.

 And so would the day proceed with its particular delights and disasters, until brilliant stars peeped through the darkening sky.
-Then Prosatio Silban would secure his galleywagon and buopoth for the night, wash whatever dishes had remained unscrubbed, count his earnings, crawl into his bunk, and thank the Flickering Gods for giving him another day.
+Then Prosatio Silban would secure his galleywagon and buopoth for the night, wash whatever dishes had remained unscrubbed, count his earnings, crawl into his berth, and thank the Flickering Gods for giving him another day’s usefulness.

-Somewhere in there, he might occasionally experience what he called the Golden Moment.
+Somewhere in there, he might also experience what he called the Golden Moment.

 The Golden Moment was always and never the same – a calm, comforting, wordless sense of perfect at-onement illuminating the different circumstances through which it flowed and bringing them into a clarified and revelatory whole.

-It might come from chopping potatoes or onions, as something big methodically became somethings small.
+It might come from chopping potatoes or onions, as something big methodically became something small.

-It might come from sauteeing fidget-hen breast, as heat and fat transformed light pink to golden brown.
+It might come from sautéing fidget-hen breast, watching heat and fat transformed light pink to golden brown.

-Or it might more simply come from handing someone a plate filled with well-crafted nourishment.
+Or it might even come from handing someone a plate filled with well-crafted nourishment.

-A Golden Moment could not be predicted.
-It tended to manifest itself in the seamless connection between Here and There, Now and Then, Self and Other.
-Prosatio Silban had a theory (which he kept to himself) that the Golden Moment was the true essence of existence; waiting patiently to be discovered, never entirely absent.
+A Golden Moment could not be predicted, but it tended to manifest itself in the seamless connection between Here and There, Now and Then, Self and Other.
+Prosatio Silban had a theory (which he kept to himself) that the Golden Moment was the true essence of existence; waiting to be discovered, but never quite absent.
 After all, where could it go?

-One of the most memorable of these experiences, in fact the first, occurred when the cook was a lad newly arrived at the Commonwell’s Diamond Temple, under consideration for the Sacreanthood.
-He was swimming in the shrine’s iridescent pool with a friend when he was overtaken by a sense that everything he saw fit together into one pieceless puzzle.
-A deep stillness suffused his spirit.
+One of the most memorable of these experiences, in fact the first, occurred when the cook was a lad new-arrived at Pormaris’ Diamond Shrine, under consideration for the Sacreanthood.
+He was swimming with a friend in the Shrine’s iridescent pool when he was overtaken by a feeling of perfect, pieceless peace.
+His sense of ego and individual separation vanished.
 Colors looked brighter, outlines sharper.
 Seeing the bemused look on his young face, the other boy asked him what was wrong.

-“Nothing’s wrong,” he said.
+“Nothing’s wrong,” Prosatio Silban said.
 “I just feel like I’m dreaming.”